-Nonetheless, yeast also have the capability to consume malate during cellular respiration and convert it to ethanol.
-It has long been known that certain yeast, especially several non-saccharomyces yeasts (Schizosaccharomyces pombe, Hanseniaspora occidentalis, Issatchenkia orientalis) are especially efficient at consuming malate.
-Because these yeasts have poor alcohol tolerance, they must always be used in conjunction with Saccharomyces species in order to complete fermentation in wine.
-While S. pombe has been available commercially for some time for use wine production, the development of other non-Saccharomyces yeasts for commercial use is a hot topic at the moment.
+Yeast also have the capability to consume malic acid (malate), though they convert it to ethanol rather than lactic acid.
+It has long been known that certain yeasts (Schizosaccharomyces pombe, Hanseniaspora occidentalis, Issatchenkia orientalis) are especially efficient at consuming malic acid.
+However, because these yeasts have poor alcohol tolerance, they must always be used in conjunction with Saccharomyces yeasts in order to complete fermentation in wine.
+While S. pombe has been available commercially for some time for use in wine production, the development of other non-Saccharomyces yeasts for commercial use is a hot topic at the moment.
 We will likely see more of these yeasts available in an active-dry form to use in sequential yeast inoculations for wine.

-Until then, we decided this winter to look at some of the commercially available yeast strains that have some reported ability to reduce malic acid, and trialed them with University of Minnesota cultivars.
-After consulting with several enological product suppliers, we came up with a list of several yeast with reported malate-reducing capabilities: Lalvin C (Lallemand), Exotics (Anchor), Lalvin ICV Opale (Lallemand), and Uvaferm VRB (Lallemand).
+Until then, we decided to look at some of the commercially available Saccharomyces yeast strains that have a reported ability to reduce malic acid, and trialed them with cold-hardy grape cultivars.
+After consulting with several enological product suppliers, we came up with a list of several different yeast strains: Lalvin C (Lallemand), Exotics (Anchor), Lalvin ICV OPALE (Lallemand), and Uvaferm VRB (Lallemand).
 We also trialed a non-Saccharomyces yeast that Lallemand has made available in an active dry form for sequential inoculations: Torulaspora Delbrueckii (sold commercially as Level 2TD).
 Although its malate-consumption hadn’t been verified, a technician at Lallemand had recommended it because they had observed some softening of the acidity in wines that had been fermented using it.

 Yeast deacidification trial.
-We did a small trial with these yeasts in which we used juice from the 2012 vintage that had been frozen.
-For each MN cultivar, we trialled 3 different yeasts, and used a fourth yeast as a control.
+We did a small trial with these yeasts in which we used juice from the 2012 vintage that had been previously frozen.
+For each MN cultivar, we trialed three different yeast strains, and used a fourth yeast strain as a control.
 One lot of juice was divided into 20 micro-vinification lots of 500 mL each.
 Thus each yeast was replicated in 5 fermentation lots.
 For this initial trial, we were concerned with monitoring mainly the chemistry change using each yeast.
-For white wines we used Lalvin DV10 as control, and for red wines we used ICV GRE (Lallemand) as a control yeast.
+For white wines we used Lalvin DV10 as control, and for red wines we used ICV GRE as a control yeast.
 Both are considered reliable fermenters with no reported malate degradation.
 The unusually hot weather in 2012 caused initial brix levels to be extremely elevated, so initial malate numbers reflect juice that had been diluted to bring the sugar concentration down to 25° Brix.

 The La Crescent juice that we divided up for the micro-vinification trials was ameliorated to 25 Brix, which left the starting malate levels at 5.3 g/L. The decrease in malic acid during fermentation was less pronounced than what we saw with the Frontenac Gris fermentation.
 In fact, only the vinification lots in which Exotics was used showed a statistically significant drop in malic acid (p< 0.05).
-ICV Opale is advertised to lower malate levels by 0.1 to 0.4 g/L. Our trials show that it exceeded this levels in high malate musts, however, this decrease was not significantly lower than our control yeast which has no reported malate reducing properties.
-We also saw stuck fermentations when using Exotics in the fermentation lots with La Crescent.
+ICV Opale is advertised to lower malate levels by 0.1 to 0.4 g/L. Our trials show that it exceeded this level in high malate juice, however, this decrease was not significantly lower than our control yeast which has no reported malate reducing properties.

 Marquette was also pressed immediately and fermented as a rosé.
 The ameliorated juice had an initial malic acid concentration of 4.1 g/L. Exotics and VRB showed identical malate reduction capabilities, and even though the difference between these two yeasts and the control (ICV GRE) was only slight, the difference is statistically significant (p=0.046).
-Nonetheless, this difference is probably negligible in the sensory profile of the wine.
-Once again, Lalvin C proved to have the greatest potential for malate reduction, with a 1.10 g decrease in malic acid from the juice.
+Once again, Lalvin C proved to have the greatest potential for malate reduction, with a 1.10 g/L decrease in malic acid concentration from the juice.